Shingles - aftercare

 - You may have a fever.

 - You may have short-term weakness of certain muscles.
-This is rarely lifelong.
+This is rarely long term.

 To treat shingles, your health care provider may prescribe: